Abhigyann-Singh/Hexybot/readme.md

 # Hexybot

-Simulation of a costum designed Hexapod on PyBullet.
+Simulation of a custom designed Hexapod on PyBullet.